RaccoonTamer/Reddit-Crawler/README.md

 Simple and Fast: Quickly fetch image URLs and download images in just a few clicks.

 Effortless Management: Delete non-image files, remove duplicate photos, and rename image files effortlessly.

-You can also download the .exe program if you dont feel like compiling the python code yourself (You lazy sloth)

 How It Works: